Voltaire Network

 In his book, "The Wandering Who?", Gilad Atzmon goes where no one else dares to tread.
-He challenges the myths and the tribal mindset underpinning the founding of the Zionist state and its racially-driven policies.
-Repudiating the concept of ’chosen-ness’ that separates the Jews from the others, he abandoned his to ’become an ordinary human being.’
-Acclaimed by eminent Jewish intellectuals, his ideas don’t sit quite so well with the Jewish left and Jewish anti-Zionist circles.
+He challenges what he considers to be the myths and the tribal mindset underpinning the founding of the Zionist state and its racially-driven policies.
+Repudiating the concept of ’chosen-ness’ that separates the Jews from the others, he has abandoned his to ’become an ordinary human being.’
+His book has been acclaimed by eminent Jewish intellectuals.
 He responds to Silvia Cattori’s questions.

 Silvia Cattori: “The Wandering who?” — What is the meaning behind this provocative title?